TkoProg/auto-edge/README.md

 # auto-edge
 Python script that automatically does a certain number of Microsoft Edge searches with the goal being achieving the daily amount of Bing rewards points.

-This program assures the maximum amount of points irrespective of level (Level 1 or Level 2).
+This script assures the maximum amount of points irrespective of level (Level 1 or Level 2).

 This script isn't targetted at developed countries but rather underdeveloped countries with less points per search.